Standard Staple Sizes and Guidelines (with 2 Diagrams)

 Teeth

-The teeth of a staple are the ends of the legs, which are the first part of the staple to come into contact with the material you are stapling.
-The teeth will usually be tapered or have a chisel point so that the staples easily slice through the material.
+The teeth of a staple are the ends of the legs, making the initial contact with the material being stapled.
+These teeth are usually tapered or feature a chisel point so that the staple can easily pierce the material.

 Wire Gauge Sizes